 Microwaving Chocolate/Candy Melts - Chocolate can quickly go from melted to burned.
 To avoid this, microwave at 50% power in 30-second intervals.
 Stir between each interval until the chocolate is 80% melted.
 Continue to stir until the other 20% melts.
 The warmth will melt the remaining chocolate.

 Finely Crumble the Cake - The finer the cake is crumbled, the smoother your cake pop will be.
-So take that extra minute to crumble by hand or place the cake in a stand-up mixer with a paddle attachment.
+So take a minute to crumble by hand or place the cake in a stand-up mixer with a paddle attachment.
 The mixer will do all the work for you!

 Chocolate Melts - Ghirardelli melts are made with cocoa butter, which results in a tempered-like shine.
 This chocolate is very easy to work with.

 These fun little treats are made from crumbles that have been tightly packed together using frosting.
-The pop is then dipped into a chocolate or candy shell and topped with sprinkles.
+The pop is then dipped into a chocolate or candy shell with sprinkles.

 They will last up to seven days in the refrigerator or four weeks in the freezer when stored in an airtight container.